 - Six Downsides of Self-Publishing

 Where do I stand on this?
 Will I seek a traditional publisher or go the indie-publishing route?
+Is there a third option to consider?

 Though this publishing deliberation looms as a decision every author needs to make on an author-by-author basis, it’s not that simple.
 It’s a consideration every author must make on a book-by-book basis.